NoahAlting/CFTree/scripts/README.md

-# Scripts — Pipeline Execution
+# Scripts — CFTree Pipeline Execution

 This folder contains all high-level **orchestration scripts** for running the CFD-ready urban tree reconstruction pipeline.
 Each script represents one stage of the workflow and can be executed independently or sequentially.